 Thank you for this valuable suggestion to mention uncertainty assessment which is obviously an important objective of the ABL ground-based remote sensing community.
-We added the following sentence (line 1063ff).
+We added the following sentence (line 1023ff) and also mention this synergy application in the conclusions.